wazo-platform/wazo-doc/source/upgrade/15.12/asterisk_13.rst

 Some of the more common changes to look for:

+* SS7 support has been removed from the asterisk package of XiVO
 * The SetMusicOnHold dialplan application was deprecated and has been removed.
 Users of the application should use the CHANNEL function's ``musicclass`` setting instead.
 * The WaitMusicOnHold dialplan application was deprecated and has been removed.
 Users of the